 Protection against dismissal

-Elected employee representatives are also only protected during their term of office against dismissal for reasons linked to the fulfilment of their duties as employee representatives.
+Elected employee representatives are also protected during their term of office against dismissal for reasons linked to the fulfilment of their duties as employee representatives (This protection is set out both in the Labour Code (Article 261) and in 2022 Social Dialogue Act (Article 62)).

 Time off and other resources

-The time off for elected employee representatives must similarly be fixed in a collective agreement or through direct agreement with the employer (Labour Code Article, 225).
-There is no general right for paid time off for employee representatives.
+The time off for elected employee representatives must similarly be fixed in a collective agreement or through direct agreement with the employer (2022 Social Dialogue Act (Article 61)).

 Training rights

-Neither the leaders of the representative union organisation at the workplace nor elected employee representatives have any statutory rights to time off or payment for training for their role.
+Neither the leaders of the union at the workplace nor elected employee representatives have any statutory rights to time off or payment for training for their role.

 Representation at group level